krateoplatformops/github-provider-kog-chart/README.md

 The `Collaborator` resource allows you to add and remove collaborators from a GitHub repository.
 You can specify the username of the collaborator and the permission level among `admin`, `pull`, `push`, `maintain`, and `triage`.
+Using any other value will result in an error or continuous reconciliation loops.
 Updating a collaborator's permission level is also supported.

 In addition, this resource supports adding "external collaborators" to a repository, meaning users who are not members of the organization that owns the repository.
 In this case, an invitation will be sent to the user with the specified permission level.
-Updating and deleting invitations is supported through the same resource.
+Updating and deleting invitations is supported through the same `Collaborator` resource.
 You can verify whether the user is directly added as a collaborator or if the invitation is pending by checking the `message` field in the Collaborator resource status.
 Note that the `Collaborator` resource will remain in a `Pending` state until the user accepts the invitation.

 An example of a `Collaborator` resource is:
 ```yaml